 An experienced Board Member and Chairman in the private, public and academic sectors.
 Steven is currently the part time Chief Executive at Warrington Borough Council.
 He was also the Council Chief Executive from 1997 to 2003.
-Steven holds the Chair of Entrepreneurial Education at Liverpool Hope University.
+Steven holds the Chair of Entrepreneurial Education at Liverpool Hope University and is also an current Board Member of Active Cheshire.
 In May 2011 he gave his inaugural professorial lecture “Making Britain enterprising, entrepreneurial, forward wealth creating again – restoring faith to the centre stage”.
 In 2007 the University of Chester named their new library the ‘Broomhead Library’.
 From 2003 to 2011 he was Chief Executive of the North West Development Agency.
 Steven has been the Non-Executive Chairman of Warrington Wolves Rugby Super League Football Club since 2009 and a Board Member since 2002.
 He is also a trustee of the National Football Museum and Chairman of the Trustees of St. George’s Hall, Liverpool.
 He is also Non-Executive Chairman of Recycling Lives a charity based in Lancashire.
 He is also the Founding Chairman of “State of Mind”.
 Prior to working in local government Steven has been principal of 2 colleges (Durham and Warrington) and has been a Board Member of 3 Universities.

 Roger Draper is Chief Executive of Warrington Wolves.
 He is one of the new breed of sports leaders who are applying direct experience of competing as an athlete and first rate business skills and experience to achieve radical improvement in the way sport is run.